-Sharing one’s talents for good is not new to Johnson & Johnson (J&J)—it’s part of their DNA.
+Corporate volunteering is not new to Johnson & Johnson (J&J)—it’s part of their DNA.
 J&J’s employee engagement program, Talent for Good, is built on the principle that people want to engage and help their communities in different ways.
 In doing so, employees also have an opportunity to develop themselves.
 Through this program, J&J offers their employees a variety of opportunities to help, from field or hands-on volunteering to a multi-month secondment program, and now, remote skills-based volunteering too.

-Join this webinar to learn how you can elevate your employee engagement program!
+Watch this webinar to learn how you can elevate your employee engagement program!

 With remote work growing over the past few months, skills-based volunteering provides the solution to engage with communities wherever you and your employees may be.

 Join the webinar to learn from Emelie Dorlin about:

 - The benefits of skills-based volunteering